Detail Page

 • Introduction to Music - 718

-The Introduction to music course is designed to provide students with little or no musical experience the opportunity to obtain a basic knowledge of the elements of music including melody, rhythm (meter), harmony, & form through choral/solo singing.
+The Introduction to Music course is designed to provide students with little or no musical experience the opportunity to obtain a basic knowledge of the elements of music including melody, rhythm (meter), harmony, & form through an understanding of listening to music, performance with simple percussion instruments, and the playing of basic piano/keyboard music.
+It is designed as a continuation of developing the basic skills students may have acquired through their general music courses in elementary and middle school.
+This course is primarily a performance-based course.
+Sight-reading, ear training and other skills of musicianship will be isolated and studied.

 • Guitar - 720